-SAP is also dependent on the student's ability to complete a program of study within a maximum of 150% of the total program length.
+SAP is also dependent on the student's ability to complete a program of study within a maximum of 150% of the total program length (calculated based on the number of semesters a student is enrolled in the program).
 The College conducts this quantitative evaluation at specific intervals for each program as well as upon any course failure (see table below).

-The College does not allow students who fail to meet qualitative and quantitative minimum standards for SAP to continue to receive financial assistance regardless of the student's circumstances.
+The College does not allow students who fail to meet qualitative and/or quantitative minimum standards for SAP to continue to receive financial assistance regardless of the student's circumstances.